ElitLabs-IntroToJava/github-starter-course/README.md

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

+**For ElitLab's Java courses, please read Git and Github, Repositories, GitHub terms to know, Committing and pushing, and Pull Requests.
+After reading those, complete the Next Steps.**
+If you would like, you can read this entire document to learn more about GitHub.

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
 With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!